Consider the last time you were truly moved by something you saw or watched. A film, song, poem, or some other human creation.

 If your experience is like mine, it’s like a rush of sudden understanding.
 An experience that gives substance and rich detail to a bunch of loose concepts and lingering feelings that have been boiling under the surface of your conscious thought but you’ve never been able to properly connect or articulate.
 Having such clarity around a complex thought feels rare and precious.

-Perhaps the euphoria of being moved is less about the thoughts themselves, and more about discovering that there actually is somebody else out there feeling the same thing you feel, to the degree of richness and complexity that you feel it, despite your inability to communicate it.
+Perhaps the euphoria of being moved is less about the message itself, and more about discovering that there actually is somebody else out there feeling the same thing you feel, to the degree of richness and complexity that you feel it, despite your inability to communicate it.